le5le-com/meta2d.js/packages/fta-diagram/README.md

 # fta

-The fta library based on le5le topology.
+The fta library based on le5le meta2d.

 # How to Contribute